How to build Inviwo

 -

 Python is recommended in case you would like to use Inviwo from Python, write Processors in Python, or perform batch operations.
 The easiest is to use the regular Python distribution.
+One can disable python by turning off

-or conda install numpy
+pip install numpy

-Inviwo will not access user site-package folders.
-Make sure to install the packages site-wide or add
+is sufficient.Note: Inviwo will not access user site-package folders.
+Make sure to install the packages site-wide or add your user site-package folder to the environment variable

-Note: We strongly advice against using Anaconda as Anaconda adds itself first to the PATH variable, which meanst that its Qt will be used instead of your Qt installed above.
+Note: We strongly advice against using Anaconda as Anaconda adds itself first to the PATH variable, which means that its Qt will be used instead of your Qt installed above.
 In case you would like to use conda, we instead recommend Miniconda as it does not include Qt.
 If you are forced to use Anaconda the following workarounds may make it work.
 Only if you are using Anaconda for your Python environment:

 - Add an environment variable